-- On May 27, the U.S. Southern Command of the Department of Defense announced a donation of US $ 45,000 of personal protection equipment for medical personnel and food in Manaus and the Amazon region.
+- On May 27, 2020, the U.S. Southern Command of the Department of Defense announced a donation of US $ 45,000 in personal protection equipment for medical personnel and food in Manaus and the Amazon region.

-- On May 20, USAID provided US $ 2 million in support to vulnerable communities, with a focus on the Amazon region, to prevent transmission, support treatment and help mitigate health impacts of the virus.
-The State Department’s Bureau of Population, Refugees and Migration (PRM) also provided US $ 500,000 in support for Venezuelan migrants and refugees and host communities in Brazil.
+- On May 20, 2020, USAID provided US $ 2 million in support to vulnerable communities, with a focus on the Amazon region, to prevent transmission, support treatment and help mitigate health impacts of the virus.
+The State Department’s Bureau of Population, Refugees and Migration (PRM) also provided US $ 4.8 million in support for Venezuelan migrants and refugees and host communities in Brazil.

-- In addition to funding initiatives in Brazil, the U.S. government has committed to delivering 1,000 ventilators to the people of Brazil and has already delivered 2 million doses of hydroxychloroquine (HCQ) to make it available to medical professionals for prophylactic use and for those infected as a therapeutic treatment.
+- In addition to funding initiatives in Brazil, the U.S. government delivered 1,000 ventilators to the people of Brazil and has already delivered 2 million doses of hydroxychloroquine (HCQ) to make it available to medical professionals for prophylactic use and for those infected as a therapeutic treatment.
 See this Joint Statement.

 - The United States and Brazil will remain in close coordination in the shared fight against the COVID-19 pandemic and the ongoing regional response to safeguard public health, further limit the spread of the novel coronavirus, advance the early development of a vaccine, and save lives.